ZakMiller/benthos-perf/README.md

 This is intended behavior from the perspective of benthos, but _will_ cause head of line blocking if you have some messages that can't be processed.

-If, for example, you have 3 retries, a retry_period of 1 second, and 5 messages in a row that can't be processed, then that means that no messages will get through for 15 seconds.
+If, for example, you have retries=3, a retry_period=1 second, and 5 messages in a row that can't be processed, then that means that no messages will get through for 15 seconds.